rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 char mqttPassword[] = MQTT_PASS
 ```

-We then exclude secrets file from git using the `.gitignore` file.
+We then exclude the secrets file from git using the `.gitignore` file.
 We add `config.h` to `.gitignore` (create it in the root of the project if it doesn't exist already).

-Add an example for secrets file.
+Add an example for the secrets file.
 If you simply hide the original `config.h`, other users who would like to reuse your code may not know what to put inside.
 Create an example file named `example_config.h`.
 This will contain dummy values:

 ```cpp
 #define WIFI_SSID "ssid"